 As a current or past Puget Sound parent, you have a unique opportunity to engage in campus and regional activities that support the university and enrich students' college experience.

-The Puget Sound Parents Council is led by co-chairs Conway and Sharon Brew P'21, and is comprised of nearly two hundred parent volunteers.
-Each council member is expected to serve on one of five committees – Admission, Career Development, Parent Communications, Parents Fund, and Regional Programming.
-The work of the Council is supported primarily by the Office of Alumni and Parent Relations.
+The Puget Sound Parents Council is led by co-chairs Bruce Goldstein P'24 and Jackie Gutmann P'24 and is comprised of over one hundred parent volunteers.
+Each member of the executive committee is expected to serve on one of five committees – Admission, Career Development, Parent Communications, Parents Fund, and Regional Programming.
+Parents Council volunteers support the work of the various committees.
+The work of the executive committee and Parents Council more broadly is supported primarily by the Office of Alumni and Parent Relations.
 Liaisons from other departments provide additional support to the committees with which they work.

 Committees of the Parents Council